yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/WA-pricing.md

 ### Two sessions using a different category

-Let’s say a marketing conversation is initiated and a message is delivered at 8:00.
-If the marketing conversation is still in the active state and a utility template is delivered at 6:00, this results in a separate utility conversation.
+Let’s say a marketing conversation is initiated and a message is delivered at 8:00 AM.
+If the marketing conversation is still in the active state and a utility template is delivered at 6:00 PM, this results in a separate utility conversation.

 In this scenario, businesses have to pay for two sessions  - a service conversation and utility conversation.